MikkelPaulson/crikey-irc/README.md

 once that's done I'll want to continue development into a fully-functional bot, or make this into one or more Cargo crates.

+## Current state of development

+The bot currently successfully connects to an IRC server (currently hard-coded).
+It then authenticates with the server (credentials also hard-coded).
+All data sent and received is output in raw form directly to the terminal, where the user can type additional commands.
+There is no further automation in place, including responding to PING commands, so without human intervention, the connection will time out after a few minutes.

 ## Modules

 ### connection.rs